-From this review of the literature we can see that there is certainly agreement on a fundamental distinction within Somali poetry between maanso and hees and also that the modern hees is a category that does not seem to quite fit in very easily; I shall return to this matter below.
-Lidwien Kapteijns and Miriam Omar Ali reflect upon the differences in the ways people have regarded the categorization when they state (1999:3): 15

-The reader must know of four fundamental ways of distinguishing oral texts from each other: (1) by genre, (e.g., whether the texts are poems or prose narratives); (2) by whether Somali society considers the genre to which a text belongs "prestigious" or "nonprestigious"; (3) by whether a text belongs to what Andrzejewski has called the "time-free" or "time-bound" stream; and finally (4) by period.
+From this review of the literature we can see that there is certainly agreement on a fundamental distinction within Somali poetry of a difference between maanso and hees and also that the modern hees is a category which does not seem quite to fit in very easily; I shall return to this matter below.
+Kapteijns (1999) reflects the differences in the ways people have regarded the categorization when she states: 'the reader must know of four fundamental ways of distinguishing oral texts from each other: (1) by genre, (e.g., whether the texts are poems or prose narratives); (2) by whether Somali society considers the genre to which a text belongs "prestigious" or "nonprestigious"; (3) by whether a text belongs to what Andrzejewski has called the "time-free" or "time-bound" stream; and finally (4) by period' (Kapteijns, 1999: 3).
+In her definition of oral texts Kapteijns includes folktales and proverbs as well as